 - Lesions similar to cold sores around the mouth

 - Redness with white spots resembling strep throat

 - Potentially bloody discharge from the vagina or penis

 Diagnosis & Treatment

 Testing for oral chlamydia is usually done by swabbing the throat.
-After the diagnosis and confirmation, chlamydia, whether it’s in the throat or not, can be cured with prescribed antibiotics.
+After the diagnosis and confirmation, chlamydia can be cured with prescribed antibiotics.
 In order to avoid passing the STD to your partner and in turn giving yourself chlamydia again later, you should abstain from sex for the 7 days you are on antibiotics.

 If caught early enough, chlamydia is easy to cure.
 The longer you go without treatment, the more likely it will go from mild to severe.
 Once it becomes severe, it can cause serious reactions in the body and make the healing process difficult, and, often times, the damage is irreversible.